arsalasif/graph-edge-coloring/README.md

 # Graph-Edge-Coloring
-An implementation of a Graph Edge Coloring algorithm
+An implementation of a Graph Edge Coloring algorithm.
+Colors the graph in delta or delta + 1 max colors.